chrisgrieser/finder-vim-mode/README.md

    Alfred being active.
    <!-- LTeX: enabled=true -->
 5. *Spotlight users:* You need to install the Spotlight addon.
-The addon has to be __above__ the Finder Vim Mode in the list of modifications.
+The addon has to be __above__ the Finder Vim Mode in Karabiner's list of modifications.

     ```bash
     # install Spotlight addon
     open "karabiner://karabiner/assets/complex_modifications/import?url=https://raw.githubusercontent.com/chrisgrieser/finder-vim-mode/main/addons/finder-vim-spotlight-addon.json"
     ```

 6. The first time you receive a notification, you are asked whether notifications should be allowed or not.

 ## Updates
 Unfortunately, Karabiner has no mechanism for auto-updating plugins.
 Therefore,